cocos/cocos-docs/en/getting-started/dashboard/index.md

 ## Learn

-The **Learn** page provides access to the Cocos Creator user manual, API manual, and other help documentation, as well as tutorials, sample projects, and more.
+The **Learn** page provides access to the Cocos Creator user manual, API manual, other help documentation, as well as tutorials, sample projects, and more.

 ![learn](index/learn.png)

-Developers can also visit the official Cocos website for more tutorials and other information by clicking on the icons in the lower left corner of each website, which currently includes [Twitter](https://twitter.com/cocos2dx), [LinkedIn](https://www.linkedin.com/company/cocos-technologies/), [YouTube](https://www.youtube.com/channel/UCAsPLdpiAQbFuYqiZvi0P5A) and [GitHub](https://github.com/cocos-creator/engine).
+Developers can also visit the official Cocos website for tutorials and other information by clicking on the icons in the lower left corner of each website, which currently includes [Twitter](https://twitter.com/cocos2dx), [LinkedIn](https://www.linkedin.com/company/cocos-technologies/), [YouTube](https://www.youtube.com/channel/UCAsPLdpiAQbFuYqiZvi0P5A) and [GitHub](https://github.com/cocos-creator/engine).